MohssenSadeq/mohssensadeq/README.md

 I'm a self-taught passionate Data Analyst and Full Stack Developer from Yemen

 **About me**
-- 🎁 All my projects are coded by myself and has no at all sensetive information for an individual or a business company
+- 🎁 All my projects are coded by myself and have no sensitive information for an individual or a business company

 - 💼 Master of Artificial Intleigence Engineering student at [Passau University](https://www.uni-passau.de//)

-- 📈 Built the University of Aden Website, Alsalahi Ex.
+- 📈 developing the Upcoming University of Aden Website, Alsalahi Ex.
 Co.
-Website and more
+Website, and more

-- ❤️ I love writing Python, SQL, C#, and analyzing data
+- ❤️ love writing Python, SQL, C#, and analyzing data